If you need support now call the DoD Safe Helpline (877) 995-5247 or 911. For other resources, see our Survivor Resources page.

 We have been in contact with the AF surgeon General, Lt Gen Dorothy Hogg.
 In her (immediate) response to a member's letter, she noted that "we are working hard to educate that getting mental health will not disqualify you for any job unless it needs to i.e. it is severe enough or long lasting requiring intensive therapy."

 Our goal is to attend every cadet GCM involving sexual misconduct and show our support for those willing to press charges and face the ordeal of a GCM.
 Please consider attending a GCM if you can.

 Stories in the News

-December 2019 -- Jeff Holmquist wrote two feature articles for Checkpoints, the AOG's official magazine, on sexual assault prevention and support for victims.
+December 2019 -- Jeff Holmquist wrote two feature articles ("A Prevention Puzzle" and "A Mission of Support") for Checkpoints, the AOG's official magazine, on sexual assault prevention and support for victims.
 The second article "A Mission of Support" centers on the efforts made by ZASA.

 September 22, 2019 -- "It Will Always Be A Part of My Life" -- Chanel Miller discusses her book "Know My Name" in which she describes her sexual assault on the Stanford campus and how it has affected her life.

 November 5, 2019 -- Military Times writer Haley Britzky, describes the alarming statistic reported by the Inspector General that more military members have PTSD from sexual assault trauma than combat trauma.